aschrecengost/EukCHARMer/README.md

 `get-pr2-data` requires a stable internet connection (it downloads directly from PR2) and step 3 is the most memory/time-intensive of the three - expect it to take a while and to need a reasonable amount of RAM, so run it on a compute node/allocation rather than a login node if you're on an HPC.

+Code for how to train a taxonomic classifier on the SILVA database can be found [here](https://github.com/tripitakit/qiime2class).
+Some databases provide taxonomic classifiers for QIIME2 also on their websites.

 > **Version discrepancy, flagged rather than silently resolved:** the folder-set-up footnote above states the classifier was trained with QIIME2 v2026.4.0 on PR2 v5.1.1.
 Checked directly against what's actually installed via `envs/qiime2-amplicon-2026.1.yaml` (the only QIIME2 environment wired into the Snakefile): the `rescript` plugin there is version `2026.1.0`, and its `get-pr2-data` action only accepts `--p-version 5.1.0` or `5.0.0` - `5.1.1` is not an available choice and would error.
 The commands above use `5.1.0` and QIIME2 `2026.1.0` since that's what's verifiably installed and wired into this repo; if `classifier.qza` was genuinely built with 2026.4.0 on PR2 5.1.1, either that footnote is describing a different environment than the one this repo currently ships, or it needs correcting - worth resolving before publishing, since **QIIME2 classifier artifacts need to match the QIIME2 version used to run them** (also already noted in that footnote).

 ### 2. Configuring `config.yaml`